Sethispr/sethispr.github.io/src/content/posts/searchsorting.md

 # Search and Sorting

-Skin TUI provides a powerful search system with fuzzy matching and sorting capabilities.
+pola provides a powerful search system with fuzzy matching and sorting capabilities.

 ## Search: `search_skins()`